 Your first step, as already mentioned head to the settings menu, scroll all the way down until you reach "About Phone", tap that and find "Android version".
 If you press this option multiple times repeatedly, you'll get to a screen showing the Android O logo on your wallpaper.

 Repeatedly tap the "O" a few times then press and hold on it and you now you should see a black octopus onscreen.
 You can now drag the octopus around the screen, pick it up, drop it, mess around with it.

 Android N "Nougat" easter egg

 You can get to the Nougat easter egg in much the same as as Oreo, but the actual game is much more involved.
-Activate the easter as normal by going into your Settings > About Phone > Android version.
+Activate the easter egg as normal by going into your settings > about phone > Android version.
 Repeatedly tap on the Android Version tab until the "N" appears on screen.

 Swipe down from the top of the screen to reveal your quick settings toggles and hit "edit".
 You should now see a cat face icon with the label, "????
 Android Easter egg".
 Drag and drop this icon to to the main quick settings options and place it where you want it.
 Now, the fun can begin.

 Hit your home button and then drag down the quick settings shade from the top of the screen again.
 This time you should see an "empty plate" option.
 Tap it and you'll see an overlay with four food choices: Bits, Fish, Chicken and Treat.
 Select one, then continue using your phone as normal, and wait.